chr1st0scli/RainLisp/RainLisp/Docs/dotnet-integration.md

 The above code can be stored in a database or some other configuration medium.
 In the code below, assume it is loaded in `RAIN_LISP_CODE`.
 Then the .NET system can evaluate the above code as follows.

-> Note that exception handling is omitted for brevity.

 ```csharp
 using RainLisp;
 using RainLisp.Evaluation.Results;